-However, when John Tunstalll was shot down by the Dolan-Murphy faction on February 18, 1878, it was automatically assumed that Roberts was a part of the group and a warrant was soon issued for his arrest.
+However, when the Dolan-Murphy faction shot down John Tunstall on February 18, 1878, it was automatically assumed that Roberts was a part of the group.
+A warrant was soon issued for his arrest.
 In response, Roberts put his ranch up for sale, planning on leaving the area for good.
-While staying at a friend’s home near Blazer’s Mill, his property sold and he waited eagerly for his check.
+While staying at a friend’s home near Blazer’sMill, his property was sold, and he waited eagerly for his check.
 In the meantime, Constable Dick Brewer formed the Regulators to search for Tunstall’smurderers.

 Buckshot Roberts Last Stand

-Blazer’sMill was a sawmill and trading post, including a post office, located on the Rio Tularosa, with a number of other buildings, including a restaurant, scattered close by.
-As the Regulators, including Dick Brewer, Frank Coe, John Middleton, Doc Scurlock, Charles Bowdre, Henry Brown, Frank MacNab and Billy the Kid were eating in a nearby building, Roberts hitched his mule in front of the mill and went inside to see if his payment had been delivered.
+Blazer’sMill was a sawmill and trading post, including a post office, located on the Rio Tularosa, with several other buildings, including a restaurant, scattered close by.
+As the Regulators, including Dick Brewer, Frank & George Coe, John Middleton, Doc Scurlock, Charles Bowdre, Henry Brown, Frank MacNab, and Billy the Kid, were eating in a nearby building, Roberts hitched his mule in front of the mill and went inside to see if his payment had been delivered.

 The Regulators, who had just killed Sheriff William Brady three days earlier, sat casually eating when Frank Coe spied Roberts going into the mill.
 Coe soon approached Roberts attempting to talk him into surrendering.
-However, Roberts felt sure if he surrendered he would be killed by the vengeful Regulators and refused.
-Regulator leader, Dick Brewer soon became impatient with the stand-off and sent more men outside to take Roberts by force.
+However, Roberts felt sure if he surrendered, he would be killed by the vengeful Regulators and refused.
+Regulator leader Dick Brewer soon became impatient with the stand-off and sent more men outside to take Roberts by force.

-Finally, Roberts’ rifle was spent and Billy the Kid rushed the wounded man, only to be knocked senseless by the barrel of Roberts’ rifle.
+Finally, Roberts’ rifle was spent, and Billy the Kid rushed the wounded man, only to be knocked senseless by the barrel of Roberts’ rifle.

-The gunman then barricaded himself in the mill, armed himself with another rifle and prepared to continue his defense.
+The gunman then barricaded himself in the mill, armed himself with another rifle, and prepared to continue his defense.
 However, the Regulators halted their pursuit, tending to their wounded and trying to talk Roberts out.
-Leader, Dick Brewer; however, was frustrated at his men and circled to the back of the building where he opened fire.
+Leader Dick Brewer, however, was frustrated at his men and circled to the back of the building, where he opened fire.
 Roberts returned the shots, hitting Brewer in the eye and killing him instantly.